Agent-based model: Early developments

 The history of the agent-based model can be traced back to the Von Neumann machine, a theoretical machine capable of reproduction.
 The device von Neumann proposed would follow precisely detailed instructions to fashion a copy of itself.
 The concept was then built upon by von Neumann's friend Stanislaw Ulam, also a mathematician; Ulam suggested that the machine be built on paper, as a collection of cells on a grid.
-The idea intrigued von Neumann, who drew it up—creating the first of the devices later termed cellular automata.
+The idea intrigued von Neumann, who drew it up — creating the first of the devices later termed cellular automata.

 Another advance was introduced by the mathematician John Conway.
 He constructed the well-known Game of Life.
-Unlike von Neumann's machine, Conway's Game of Life operated by simple rules in a virtual world in the form of a 2-dimensional checkerboard.
+Unlike von Neumann's machine, the Game of Life operated by simple rules in a virtual world in the form of a 2-dimensional checkerboard.

-The Simula programming language, developed in the mid 1960s and widely implemented by the early 1970s, was the first framework for automating step-by-step agent simulations.
+The Simula programming language, developed in the mid-1960s and widely implemented by the early 1970s, was the first framework for automating step-by-step agent simulations.